 8th Century AD

-The Doctor learns a Japanese dialect that will become the formal tongue of the Japanese Royal Family.
+The Doctor learns at least a few words of a Japanese dialect that will become the formal tongue of the Japanese Royal Family.

 A church is built in Crook Marsham.

-[In Nightshade (page 32) the Doctor claims it was originally 8th Century.]
+[In Nightshade (p.
+32) the Doctor claims it was originally 8th Century.]

 Egfrith, King of Mercia, is the first English Monarch to undergo anointing as part of his coronation ceremony.